Pankajkdp/playground/README.md

 	- policy for the root node, which componentns are alolowed in template editor
 	- breakpoints for responsive grid and mobile emulator Never enter any information that needs to be internationalized into a template.

+CF

+Adobe Experience Manager (AEM) Content Fragments allow you to design, create, curate and use page-independent content which can be used in multiple locations/over multiple channels.